 This is where your KPIs come back into play to reveal what's working and what needs a new approach.
 Keep track of your metrics, analyze how they're making an impact on your goals, and adjust them as needed.
 Sprout Social has a popular solution to analytics tracking (not to mention an awesome publishing platform) where most of this can be done for you.

 But when it comes time to tweak, the best place to look for answers is with your own followers.
-Post a poll or a question asking fans what they want to see more of from your channel.
+Post a poll or a question asking fans what they want to see more from your channel.
 Then deliver it to them.
 Simple and done.

 Getting to the Heart of Your Social Media Content